Arghya14/CodSoft/README.md

 # Internship Tasks Repository

 Welcome to my Internship Tasks Repository!
-This repository contains a collection of projects I completed during my internship.
+This repository contains a collection of projects I completed during my internship at CodSoft as  Java Developer.
 These projects showcase my growth, skills, and learning journey over the course of the internship.

 ## Projects Included